wallarm/product-documentation/docs/latest/updating-migrating/native-node/all-in-one.md

 You can reuse the previously generated [API token for the `Deploy` role](../../user-guides/settings/api-tokens.md) and the node group name.

 For the configuration file, you can reuse the one used during the initial installation.
 The structure has not changed.
-Only add new parameters or modify existing ones if necessary as per the instructions for [TCP traffic analysis](../../installation/oob/tcp-traffic-mirror/configuration.md) or the [native node for connectors](../../installation/connectors/self-hosted-node-conf/all-in-one-installer.md).
+Only add new parameters or modify existing ones if necessary - see the [supported configuration options](../../installation/native-node/all-in-one-conf.md).

 * For a self-hosted native node deployed with [MuleSoft](../../installation/connectors/mulesoft.md), [CloudFront](../../installation/connectors/aws-lambda.md), or [Cloudflare](../../installation/connectors/cloudflare.md) connector: